WIPO GREEN: Acceleration Projects

 Acceleration projects work with WIPO GREEN partners and local organizations to explore local challenges and green opportunities for particular environmental needs.
 These projects are organized annually in different countries or regions around and connect providers and seekers of green technologies.

 For example, the Latin America Acceleration Project explores innovative new technologies in the region and facilitates green technology exchange between providers and seekers in green opportunities in intensified crop rotation, soil re-carbonization, and forest management in Argentina; zero-till or conservation agriculture in Brazil; and wine production in Chile.

 In October 2021, a project in Indonesia on palm oil mill effluent (POME), a by-product of palm oil production that emits greenhouse gases and reportedly harms flora and fauna in local rivers, identified viable green solutions to turn the high organic content of POME wastewater into biogas and other environmentally friendly uses.

 Former projects took place in Cambodia, Indonesia, and the Philippines around wastewater treatment, agriculture, and water technologies.

+The Green Technology Book

+In November 2022 at UNFCCC COP27, WIPO introduced its new Flagship publication the Green Technology Book.
+This digital-first publication aims to put innovation, technology and intellectual property at the forefront in the fight against climate change.
+The inaugural edition of this annual publication focused on available solutions for climate-change adaptation to reduce vulnerability as well as to increase resilience to the impacts of climate change.
+The book was created in cooperation with the Climate Technology Center and Network (CTCN) and the Egyptian Academy of Scientific Research and Technology (ASTR).
+It features 200 adaptation technologies, which are also available in the WIPO GREEN database of innovative technologies and needs.